processone/tsung/docs/conf-options.rst

-Default values can be set-up globally: ``thinktime`` between requests in the scenario, SSL cipher algorithms (use ssl:cipher_suites(openssl). to get a list of avaliable ciphers), TCP/UDP buffer sizes (the default value is 32KB).
+Default values can be set-up globally: ``thinktime`` between requests in the scenario, SSL cipher algorithms (use ssl:cipher_suites(openssl). to get a list of available ciphers), TCP/UDP buffer sizes (the default value is 32KB).
 These values overrides those set in session configuration tags if override is true.

 .. code-block:: xml